How to use this Learning Station

-- A positive test indicates that a person has antibodies against HIV (HIV positive).
-Therefore the person is infected with HIV.
+- A positive test indicates that a person has antibodies against HIV.
+Therefore the person is infected with HIV (and is HIV positive).

-- A negative test indicates that a person does not have antibodies against HIV (HIV negative).
-Therefore the person is not infected with HIV, unless infected very recently and the HIV antibodies have not appeared yet.
+- A negative test indicates that a person does not have antibodies against HIV.
+Therefore the person is not infected with HIV, unless they were infected very recently and the HIV antibodies have not appeared yet.

 - Explain to the patient that the first screening test for HIV is positive but that this should be confirmed with a second test.